 Teacher Pay Raises

-The Chamber recognizes the need to increase Pre-K-12 teacher base pay by at least $5000 per year, using new revenues if necessary.
-In order to bring Oklahomans together on this vital issue we believe there must be a plan that includes these key components:
+The Chamber recognizes the need to increase pre-K-12 teacher base pay by at least $5,000 per year, using new revenues if necessary.
+We want to see Oklahoma teacher pay be competitive with the regional average.
+We will support a plan that includes these key components:

 Long-term Teacher Pay Plan